rattboi/last/readme.md

 You need to set up a few heroku config options:

-libffi is a dependency, so you need this buildpack to successfully add libffi to paths during build

-`heroku config:set BUILDPACK_URL=git://github.com/kennethjiang/heroku-buildpack-python-libffi.git`

 You need a redis instance to store the IRC/Last.fm username mappings.
 You can use a free redistogo heroku addon for this.

 `heroku addons:add redistogo`